kindone/cppproptest/README.md

 But we can say this as an approximation - an approximation of software integrity or quality.
 As the number of evidences grows, more accurate the approximation it becomes.
 It's often very effective to approximate an answer when it cannot be easily obtained.
 It's sometimes the only feasible way.

 Property-based testing can do exactly that.
-You define a property (or 'specification') of a software component should satisfy, then you can let the test framework *prove* or *disprove* that property automatically by feeding in random (but valid) input combinations.
+You define a property (or 'specification') of a software component should satisfy, then you can let the test library *prove* or *disprove* that property automatically by feeding in random (but valid) input combinations.

+In fact, often the underlying problems of a component are easily detected than you can imagine.
+Some properties may hold true with a few combinations, but luck usually cannot last for long.
+They reveal themselves eventually.

 ### Power of automation and versatility